manuscript incubator for poets

 I encourage you to write those poems before enrolling in ABOW; if you need support in that process, you might benefit from a generative course such as “21” and the Poetry Immersion program, which provide pathways to new work.

 What if I have questions along the way?

 I will be active in the discussions within our online learning space, answering questions and engaging with you and the materials.
 Our cohort will meet periodically for live webinars, and you are entitled to meet with me 1×1 each month for private tutorials.
 If you wish to book additional coaching sessions, you may do so for an additional fee.

 How often do you offer this course?

-I teach A Body of Work once each year, from late winter until early spring, which is an ideal time to do this sort of deep, sustained creative work.
-The next edition will begin in February 2018.
-Get in touch to be on my waiting list.
+I teach A Body of Work once each year in winter, which is an ideal time to do deep and sustained creative work.

 How much time will I want to give to this course each week?

 You’ll get the best results if you can commit at least 3 hours each week, with most of that time focused on your own writing and revision.
 I will also give brief reading assignments, and offer writing exercises along the way.
 Very often participants find that as we get further into the session, and their manuscript begins to take clear shape, it’s natural and enjoyable to spend even more time on the work.
 This is an intensive course and I strongly recommend that you plan your schedule with that in mind.

 What kinds of support do you offer around the publishing process itself?

 We will cover publishing pathways later in the course, and I will provide you with my curated list of notable and respected publishers of chapbooks.
 I will also guide you in the steps necessary to prepare your manuscript for eventual submission.